 Nobody has to tell you that, because you can honestly just feel it when you’re sitting somewhere you feel loved:

-Abundance is an expansive ocean and you’re an island surrounded by its unendingness.
+Abundance, the real kind, is an expansive ocean, and you’re an island surrounded by its unending grace.

-There is blue as far as you can see — if you can see.
+There is blue as far as you can see — when you feel loved and seen.

 And our smallest, grafted into our family and our hearts grafted into hers, her eyes are an island of brown — and here we are all, surrounding her in a thousand ways, engulfing her in love, endlessly, forever, lapping up on her shores and feeling ourselves abundantly, wildly, lucky.
 Blessed.

 You can hear a cat can meow from behind a bedroom door and the dog’s thumping his tail in the mat in the mudroom and there can be more than a basket or two of laundry there by the washing machine and the stove can need a deep scrubbing and there can be a splaying of bills across your desk.